rendall/icebreakers/QUESTIONS.md

   * What is the most stunning natural phenomenon you have ever witnessed?
   * What is the most underrated song that everybody should hear at least once?
   * What is the most unusual thing in your bag right now?
-  * What is the most useless piece of advice you’ve ever received?
+  * What is the most useless piece of advice you've ever received?
-  * What is the oddest job you’ve ever heard of?
+  * What is the oddest job you've ever heard of?
   * What is the worst song ever?
   * What is the worst superpower?
   * What is your favorite city in the world?